FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 `mutable` can make a field non-final.

-## Using Multiple Access Directives For One Target {#using-multiple-access-directives-for-one-target)
+## Using Multiple Access Directives For One Target {#using-multiple-access-directives-for-one-target}

 To make a private final method both accessible and extendable or a private final field both accessible and mutable, you must make two separate entries in the file.